amilz/proof-of-x/README.md

     - Base plan is limited to 10s executions (which is only enough time to send a CM request)
     - Pro plan is limited to 60s which is sufficient MOST of the time but I have seen some executions time out
     - Future phases will have to explore alternatives
+    - Note: The Serverless Function logs will automatically be cut-off if the total size reaches over 4KB.
+This will require a log drain for future use